-Starter/Introduction
+Starter/Introduction Start by giving learner

 Start by giving learners some general instructions.
 Learners should be in the same groups as they were for the briefing lesson.
 Within these groups they should quickly decide which pair will carry out the reactions of metal oxide and water solutions with an acid and which pair the reactions of non-metal oxide gases with a base (alkali).